Ani: Mongol capture and decline

 Tax charter of the Mongol Il-Khanate, in the Armenian language.
 Church of the Holy Apostles (arabesque gavit), 1276.

 The Mongols unsuccessfully besieged Ani in 1226, but in 1236 they captured and sacked the city, massacring large numbers of its population.
 During Mongol invasion of Georgia in 1238-39 Queen Rusudan had to evacuate Tbilisi for Kutaisi, leaving eastern Georgia in the hands of atabeg Avag Zakarian, Shahnshah Zakarian, and Kakhetian lord, Egarslan Bakurtsikheli.
 The Mongol general Toghta was sent by Chaghatai to assault Avag's troops at the fortress of Kayan.
 After some resistance, Avag surrendered, and had to agree to pay tribute to the Mongols, and to provide troops to join the Mongol army.
 The combined troops went on to Ani, the Armenian capital being defended by Shahnshah Zakarian, but the city was eventually captured and destroyed.
 Following this disastrous campaign of 1238–1239, the Armenians and Georgians made peace with the Mongols and agreed to pay them tribute and supply them with troops.

+Ilkhanid rule continued uninterrupted until the death of the last Ilkhanid emperor Abu Sa'id Bahadur Khan in 1335.
 Following the decline of the Il-Khanate, during the later part of the reign of George V (between 1319 and 1335) and the reign of the later king Bagrat V, the city of Ani again became part of the Kingdom of Georgia.
+From 1335, various Mongol factions vied for power, successively occupying Zakarid Armenia and minting their coinage in Ani, while maintaining effective control on the Kingdom of Georgia.
+First were the Jalayirid Muhammad Khan, followed by the Chobanids with their puppet rulers Suleiman Khan and Anushirwan, again followed by the Turco-Mongol Jalayirids.
+The Jalayirids ruled Armenia until the conquests of Timur from 1386.